SNF-Root/Smart-Lab/README.md

 ### [Ansible](https://www.ansible.com/)

 > Ansible is a powerful open-source package that is great for automating tasks related to accessing a fleet of host machines.
-* We use Ansible because we can manage dozens of machines of all different kinds in the lab.
+* We use Ansible to easily manage dozens of machines of all different kinds in the lab.
 * Ansible is written in a user-friendly way, making coding and debugging easier.

 ### [Rclone](https://rclone.org/)